Carnival Cruise: Financial Health Analytics

 Cost of Goods Sold & Revenue

 This analytic displays a company’s profitability as we are comparing revenue with how much it costs to earn that revenue.
 The lower the ratio, the better.
 A low ratio indicates that a company does not have to pay much for the goods it sells.
 The inverse of this analytic is the gross profit margin.
-Therefore, a low cost of goods sold / revenue = a high gross profit margin.
+Therefore, a low cost of goods sold/revenue = a high gross profit margin.

 For example, in 2019, Carnival’s COGS/Revenue = 61.99%.
 In 2019, Carnival’s gross profit margin = ($20,825 - $12,909)/$20,825 = 38.01%.
 Combined, the ratios = 100%.